mikegowen/react-starter/README.md

 These two files will serve as the main entry point to your app.

-## Add barebones content to each entry point file
+## Add content to each entry point file

 ### index.js
 ```